BrainSpawnInfosphere/pelican/content/blog/robots/servos.rst

 =====================

 :date: 2017-01-02
-:summary: How to control a rc servo
+:summary: How to control a RC servo

 RC Servo
 ---------